goharbor/harbor/tests/testcases/Group7-Replication/7-06-Proj-replication-rules-filter.md

 User guide

 # Environment:
-* This test requires that two Harbor instance is running and avaiable and there are at least 5 rules of a project.
+* This test requires that two Harbor instance are running and avaiable and there are at least 5 rules of a project.

 # Test Steps: